ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-submit.md

 ### Submitting a local Spark job or app (not on cluster)

 The Spark job `spark-examples_2.11-2.1.0.jar` is located on the user's local system remote from the cluster.
 By using the `--upload` flag the Spark job is copied to a unique directory in the user's HDFS home directory.
+The example uses the {{site.data.keyword.Bluemix_short}} hosting location `us-south`.

 ```
 $ bx ae spark-submit --className org.apache.spark.examples.SparkPi --upload spark-examples_2.11-2.1.0.jar